jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 > "Holy crap, this is really private information that these apps would collect from me.
 Who will have access to it and what will they do with it?"

-Most of us are too familiar with recent egregious privacy violations including the Facebook Cambridge Analytica scandal and the more recent WhatsApp Pegasus Spyware scandal.
+Most of us are too familiar with recent serious privacy violations including the Facebook Cambridge Analytica scandal and the more recent WhatsApp Pegasus Spyware scandal.

 Given this, you might be surprised to hear me say that I am generally optimistic that we will get these privacy issues resolved, at least narrowly in the context of digital therapeutic apps.
 I'm not making any promises for other apps on your phone or god forbid, Facebook!
 You're on your own there.....